PSY initially refused to upload "Gangnam Style" to Youtube, saying that he would be "humiliated" because he didn't have any international fans.

 7. Sweden banned hunting brown bear mothers who are still with her cubs.
 Mother bears have now evolved to care for their cubs an additional year.

 8. In 1926, the famous pianist Fats Waller was kidnapped by Al Capone's gang to play piano for his birthday.
 He basically went missing for 3 days and was returned unharmed but drunk.

 9. A sheep named Shrek in New Zealand avoided being caught and shorn by hiding in caves for 6 years.
 When he was finally found, his fleece had enough wool to make 20 large men’s suits.

 10. Pîhtokahanapiwiyin, or Poundmaker successfully pushed back a Canadian military force and instead of continuing the fight, he surrendered himself to the British government stating, “Had I wanted war, I would not be here now.
 I should be on the prairie.
 You did not catch me.
 I gave myself up.”

 Grocery store shelves are rented by companies to put their products out.
 Eye level and the perimeter are the most expensive.

 12. Monty Python put out a "three-sided" comedy record that would have completely different material depending on where you started the record.
 It was mastered with two grooves on the second side and no track listing so when people played it they would be surprised to find new material.

-13. The “Jefferson Bible” was cut-and-pasted together by Thomas Jefferson in his own version of the philosophical and moral teachings and doctrines of Jesus.
+13. The “Jefferson Bible” was cut-and-pasted together by American president Thomas Jefferson in his own version of the philosophical and moral teachings and doctrines of Jesus.
 It is notable for its exclusion of all miracles by Jesus and most mentions of the supernatural including his resurrection.

 14. Hitler had France surrender in the same railway carriage at the same spot France and England made Germany surrender in World War 1.